 How to Choose the Best GPS Running Watch

-For ultrarunning, battery life is arguably the most prized feature in finding the best GPS watch.
+Battery life is arguably the most prized feature for ultrarunning in finding the best GPS watch.
 Fortunately, we are in something of a battery life golden age.
 Every major GPS watch company seeks to one-up their competitor to own the title of “longest-lasting battery.”
 This competition benefits the customer, as we’re not only getting batteries that can last up to 140 hours of normal GPS use, as with the Coros Vertix 2, but they also charge incredibly fast.
 When just a few years ago, companies would boast of 15 to 20 hours of battery life, and their watches might take three to five hours to charge from dead, we’re getting roughly a 160% increase in battery life and a 200% decrease in charging time.

 Companies’ claims about battery life represent use with standard GPS tracking alone, without the additional battery demands of using navigation, receiving notifications, or playing music.
 Rather than manually tuning your watch to the best or worst battery performance, many manufacturers have preset battery modes that allow you to select the performance level you require based on your activity or the remaining battery power on the watch.